Skip to content

 Watering planned and/or delivered in partnership with Traditional Owners to support cultural values and uses

-The proposed delivery of water for the environment to Guttrum Forest during 2022-23 has been planned in conjunction with the Barapa Barapa and Wamba Wemba peoples, for whom the wetlands and surrounding forest are places of high cultural significance.
-The Traditional Owners have been an important part of Guttrum Forest planning and management from the outset and were directly involved in the delivery of environmental flows to Reed Bed Swamp in 2019-20 and 2021-22.
+Delivery of water for the environment to Guttrum Forest during 2023-24 has been planned in conjunction with the Barapa Barapa and Wamba Wemba peoples, for whom the wetlands and surrounding forest are places of high cultural significance.
+Traditional Owners are an important part of Guttrum Forest planning and management and have been directly involved in the delivery of environmental flows to Reed Bed Swamp in 2019-20 and 2021-22.
+In 2022-23, no environmental water was delivered to Reed Bed Swamp due to large-scale natural flooding.

 Food, fibre and medicinal plants

-• A winter fill followed by top-ups as required will ensure that the duration of wetting will be long enough to support aquatic vegetation during its optimal growth period.
-Allowing the wetland to dry before summer will also promote cultural plants on the mudflats in these areas.
+• A winter/spring fill followed by top-ups, as required, will ensure that the duration of wetting will be long enough to support aquatic vegetation during its optimal growth period.
+Allowing the wetland to draw down before summer will also promote cultural plants on the mudflats in these areas.
+With annual watering in recent years and natural events like the October 2022 flood, harvesting cultural plants is likely to be possible within a matter of years.

 Cultural heritage

 • Watering of Reed Bed Swamp supports fringing large old trees, including a couple of ring trees and scar trees.
-The condition of these trees was seen to improve following previous watering: for example, there was new growth.
+The condition of these trees was seen to improve following previous watering.

 Spiritual wellbeing